camunda/camunda-platform-helm/CONTRIBUTING.md

 Tests can be found in the `charts/camunda-platform` directory under `test/`.
 For each sub-chart we have a sub-directory in the `test/` directory.
 For example [test/zeebe](charts/camunda-platform/test/zeebe).

-In order to run the tests, execute `make test` on the root repository level.
+In order to run the tests, execute `make go.test` on the root repository level.

 #### Unit Tests